 - 1. To encourage and allow agricultural lands to be used for a variety of agricultural activities as the priority land use - 2.
-To avoid the premature subdivision and conversion of agricultural land to non-agricultural use - 3.
-To minimize the impact of urban expansion on agricultural lands - 4.
+To avoid the premature subdivision and conversion of agricultural land to non-agricultural use outside the policies permitting subdivision in the applicable municipalities Municipal Development Plan.

+- 3. To minimize the impact of urban expansion on agricultural lands - 4.
 To reduce the potential for conflict between agricultural uses and non-agricultural uses

 - 5.1.1 Agricultural use of land shall continue to be the predominant use within the Rural Policy Area on Map 1 over the long term and subdivision of agricultural lands for non-agricultural purposes should be discouraged. - 5.1.2 Expansion of the Town onto agricultural lands shall be recognized as ongoing and shall be carefully guided to minimize the premature loss of agricultural land.
 This includes making efficient use of land within the Town boundaries with respect to the overall density of development. - 5.1.3 Conversion of predominantly agricultural lands within the Rural Policy Area to non-agricultural use shall not occur until an area structure plan and/or outline plan has been approved.
-This requirement does not apply to first parcel out subdivisions or re-designation under the Land Use Bylaw of a portion of a parcel to a non-agricultural designation where no subdivision is proposed. - 5.1.4 Conversion of predominantly agricultural lands within the existing Town boundaries or between the existing and long term Town boundaries to non-agricultural use shall not occur until an area structure plan and/or outline plan has been approved.
-This requirement does not apply to first parcel out subdivisions. - 5.1.5 Agricultural use may continue on lands identified on Map 1 for long term non-agricultural use until conversion of these lands to the intended non-agricultural use occurs.
+This requirement does not apply to second and third title subdivisions or re-designation under the Land Use Bylaw of a portion of a parcel to a non-agricultural designation where no subdivision is proposed.

+(Bylaw 2025/04, March 20, 2025) - 5.1.4 Conversion of predominantly agricultural lands within the existing Town boundaries or between the existing and long term Town boundaries to non-agricultural use shall not occur until an area structure plan and/or outline plan has been approved.
+This requirement does not apply to second title (first parcel out) subdivisions and may not apply to additional subdivisions if the Town and County have otherwise agreed in writing.

-- 5.1.6 Recognizing that Province controls the development of confined feeding/intensive livestock operations, the Town and County shall not support new confined feeding/intensive livestock operations or the expansion of existing operations between the existing Town boundaries and the long term Town boundaries or within 1 mile beyond the long term Town boundaries shown on Map 1. - 5.1.7 Notwithstanding policy 5.1.6, the expansion of existing confined feeding/intensive livestock operations may be allowed within 1.6 kilometers (1 mile) of the existing and long term Town boundaries shown on Map 1 where the Town has provided written consent to the approving authority.
+- 5.1.5 Agricultural use may continue on lands identified on Map 1 for long term non-agricultural use until conversion of these lands to the intended non-agricultural use occurs. - 5.1.6 Recognizing that Province controls the development of confined feeding/intensive livestock operations, the Town and County shall not support new confined feeding/intensive livestock operations or the expansion of existing operations between the existing Town boundaries and the long term Town boundaries or within 1 mile beyond the long term Town boundaries shown on Map 1. - 5.1.7 Notwithstanding policy 5.1.6, the expansion of existing confined feeding/intensive livestock operations may be allowed within 1.6 kilometers (1 mile) of the existing and long term Town boundaries shown on Map 1 where the Town has provided written consent to the approving authority.